binipringle/contracts/_texts/0-outline.md

 Consider what each case adds to your understanding of the doctrine of Restitution.
 Consider the role the cases will ultimately play in your outline of Restitution.

-# 6. CONTRACT FORMATION - STATUTE OF FRAUDS
+# SIX - CONTRACT FORMATION - STATUTE OF FRAUDS

 A. When is a Writing Necessary?